SteeltoeOSS/Documentation/README.md

 This is open-source software under MIT License.
 ```

+## Building and running the site

+For working on any non-trivial changes, there are several ways to build and run the site locally.

-Build API docs for Steeltoe 2 and 3
+### Build API docs for Steeltoe 2 and 3

+Building the API docs is not required for the site to run locally.

+If needed, these commands will download the Steeltoe source code and generate API documentation from the triple-slash comments in the codebase.

 ```
 $ git clone https://github.com/SteeltoeOSS/Steeltoe sources/v2 -b release/2.5